nydur/secret-management-3.13/README.md

 ### To retrieve information using Secret Management on AWS, then get the information as part of the pipeline.

-Pipeline steps is listed within `main.yml`
+Pipeline step to retrieve information listed within `main.yml`

-- ...
+- Final step in the pipeline deployment as `retrieve secrets` to